Loan Options • FHA Loans

 Down payment, credit, and mortgage insurance.

 FHA loans are designed to be more forgiving in some areas and more structured in others.
-We’ll look at how the pieces fit together for your situation.
+We’ll look at how the pieces fit together for your situation so you know where FHA helps and where the tradeoffs are.

 • Down payment: As low as 3.5% down when you meet minimum credit guidelines.